-Understanding sequestration of organic carbon (C) in agroecosystems is of primary importance 20 for greenhouse gas (GHG) accounting in managed ecosystems, as well as to allow informed land 21 use management.
-However, a broader application of precise C accounting is currently constrained 22 by a limited number of direct flux measurements.
-Aside well-studied ecosystems (via the eddy-23 covariance technique), many still bear significant margins of uncertainty.
-In this study, we aim to 24 qualify a new method for estimating accumulated C stocks in agriculture sites, by predicting the 25 above-ground carbon (AGC) of vegetation throughout the growing season using mobile platforms 26 and machine learning (ML) regression methods.
-Then, we benchmark these estimates with CO_2 27 fluxes derived from the eddy-covariance method from the ICOS DK-Vng site in Denmark.
-We 28 utilized a light detection and ranging (LiDAR) sensor onboard an unstaffed aerial vehicle (UAV) 29 to derive the geometrical characteristics of crops, and we conducted in parallel destructive field-30 based measurements of AGC.
-Then, a ML pipeline was designed to provide estimates of AGC as 31 a supervised regression problem, using the LiDAR-derived point cloud data as predicting features 32 and the AGC labels as ground-truth target values.
-The ML model attained predictions of $R^2 =$ 33 0.71 and R2 = 0.93 at spatial resolutions of 1 m^2 and 2 m^2 , respectively.
-The C content in the 34 above-ground plant components was assessed via laboratory analysis ($46.6 \pm 0.3\%$ of C-to-biomass 35 in barley and $47.7 \pm 0.3\%$ in wheat), while the below-ground components (root allocation and 36 rhizodeposition) were estimated based on a phenology-dependent allometric ratio.
-The cumulative 37 value of C uptake along the growing season (i.e. NPP) was compared with the difference of C 38 predictions between every two UAV-LiDAR survey dates, finding an optimal disagreement between 39 methods below $\pm 10\%$ in two different crop types.
-Various experimental set-ups are evaluated as 40 well as the sources of uncertainty issued from the sampling design.
+Understanding sequestration of organic carbon (C) in agroecosystems is of primary importance 20 for greenhouse gas (GHG) accounting in managed ecosystems, reducing the environmental footprint 21 of land use, and inform crediting programs.
+However, a broader application of precise C accounting 22 is currently constrained by a limited number of direct flux measurements.
+Aside well-studied 23 ecosystems via the eddy-covariance technique (EC), many still bear significant uncertainty.
+In this 24 study, we propose and evaluate a method for estimating accumulated C stocks in agricultural sites, 25 by assessing the plant aboveground carbon (AGC) throughout the growing season using mobile 26 platforms and machine learning (ML) regression methods.
+Then, we benchmark these estimates 27 with $CO_2$ fluxes derived from the EC method from the ICOS DK-Vng site in Denmark.
+We 28 utilized a light detection and ranging (LiDAR) sensor onboard an unstaffed aerial vehicle (UAV) 29 to derive the structural characteristics of crops, and we conducted in parallel destructive field-30 based measurements of AGC.
+Then, we designed a ML pipeline to provide estimates of AGC as 31 a supervised regression problem, using the LiDAR-derived point cloud data to extract predictive 32 features and the AGC labels as ground-truth target values.
+The best performing ML model attained 33 predictions of $R^2 = 0.71$ and $R^2 = 0.93$ at spatial resolutions of 1 $m^2$ and 2 $m^2$ , respectively.
+The 34 C content in the aboveground plant components was assessed via laboratory analysis (46.6 $\pm$ 35 0.3% of C-to-biomass in barley and $47.7 \pm 0.3\%$ in wheat), while the belowground components 36 (root allocation and rhizodeposition) were estimated based on a phenology-dependent allometric 37 ratio.
+The cumulative value of C uptake along the growing season (i.e. NPP) was compared with 38 the difference of C predictions between every two UAV-LiDAR survey dates, finding an optimal 39 disagreement between methods below $\pm 10\%$ in two different cereal crops.
+Various experimental 40 set-ups are evaluated as well as the sources of uncertainty resulting from the sampling design.
 41